 DISH is an excellent all-around TV provider with the best DVR in the business.
-The affordable, easy package choices combined with the super powerful Hopper 3 DVR make it an excellent option for anyone looking for a great TV provider.
+DISH is an excellent all-around TV provider with the best DVR in the business.
+Thanks to a wide variety of channels and a powerful DVR, DISH is a great satellite TV provider.
 DISH also has a two-year price guarantee, giving it an edge on DIRECTV.

 DIRECTV really shines in the sports arena.
-Exclusive channels like NFL SUNDAY TICKET—and just more sports programming in general—make it the best provider for sports fans.
-It’s got a solid DVR and good channel selection too.
-DIRECTV prices can be higher—especially once prices increase in month 13 of your contract—but if you’re looking for sports programming, it’ll be worth it.
+Exclusive channels like NFL SUNDAY TICKET make DIRECTV a popular choice for sports fans.
+DIRECTV prices nearly double in the second year of your contract, but if you’re looking for sports, it’ll be worth it.

 Packages and pricing